-If you’re new to investing, it can feel scary, but with interest rates on cash accounts in the doldrums, it can be a good way to grow your money over the long term.
+If you’re new to investing, it can feel scary, and while interest rates on cash accounts have risen over recent months, investing can be a good way to grow your money over the long term.

 As a general rule of thumb, you’ll need a timeframe of five years or longer to make investing in the stock market worthwhile, and you must be comfortable with the risks involved.
 Investments can fall as well as rise in value, and there’s a chance you could get back less than you put in.